 Our driver guide will welcome you and transfer to Kampala for dinner and overnight.

-A Guide from Speedway Safaris will pick you and transfer to Murchison Falls National Park going through Wakiso, Luwero, Nakasongola, Masindi, where you can have lunch and proceed to the park in the evening.
-You will carry on through the park stopping at the top of the falls which is a incredible scene indeed because its where the Nile Africa’s the longest river is thrown through a narrow crevice in the rock (only 7 meters wide), before violently dipping down 43 meters.
-Dinner and overnight at Red Chillis Camp, Pakuba Safari Lodge, Sambiya River Lodge, Luxury Paraa Safari Lodge
+A Guide from Speedway Safaris will pick you and transfer to Murchison Falls National Park going through Wakiso, Luwero, Nakasongola, Masindi, where you can have lunch and advance to the park in the evening.
+You will carry on through the park stopping at the top of the falls which is an incredible scene indeed because it’s where the Nile, Africa’s the longest river goes through a narrow crevice in the rock (only 7 meters wide), before violently dipping down 43 meters.
+Dinner and overnight at Red Chilli Camp, Pakuba Safari Lodge, Sambiya River Lodge, Luxury Paraa Safari Lodge

 After lunch, take an afternoon trip to the foot of Murchison Falls.
-This boat cruise along the Nile is regularly regarded as the highlight of a trip to Murchison Falls because it make you encounter animals along the shoreline of the Victoria Nile that take water as their river counterparts break to sun bathe.
-On this river stretch, there are reported to be around 4,000 hippos in addition to some mammoth Nile crocodiles.
+This boat cruise along the Nile is regularly regarded as the highlight of a trip to Murchison Falls because it makes meet animals along the shoreline of the Victoria Nile that take water for swimming.
+On this river stretch, there are around 4,000 hippos in addition to some mammoth Nile crocodiles.
 The bird life is astonishing with brilliantly colored kingfishers and bee-eaters darting along the riverbanks.
 You may notice the distinguished shoebill stork.
 The boat takes you to the base of the falls which is also a awe-inspiring moment.
 Then retire to the lodge for overnight and dinner.